 Scapa is an artisanal single malt forged by the extreme elements of Orkney.
 Scapa is a surprisingly smooth and honeyed single malt whisky, a unique tasting experience.

-5.30pm approx Arrive to Kirkwall
+5.30 pm approx Arrive at Kirkwall

 St Magnus Cathedral